bahaisongproject/bsp-graphql-server/README.md

 Changing the database schema
 1. Change database schema (directly in sqlite3 or using an application such as DB Browser for SQLite)
-2. Adapt `prisma/schema.prisma` to reflect changes in database.
+1. Adapt `prisma/schema.prisma` to reflect changes in database.
 If you want you can also run `npx prisma introspect` to automatically change the `prisma/schema.prisma`.
 In that case you need to make a backup of `prisma/schema.prisma` beforehand and reapply custom changes manually.
-3. Regenerate Prisma client (after changing database schema) with `npx prisma generate`.
+1. Regenerate Prisma client (after changing database schema) with `npx prisma generate`.
+This updates the Prisma Client in `node_modules`.
+1. Update types in `src/index.js` to reflect new database schema.
+Running `np run dev` will start the server and use the nexus-prisma plugin to generate `schema.graphql` based on the new schema.